 My name is Socrates.
 I was born in Athens, Greece, in 470 BC.
 My father was a stonemason, and my mother was a midwife.
 She delivered babies for many of the wealthy families in the city.

-Everyone in Athens took games very seriously.
+Everyone in Athens took games and sports very seriously.
 Ancient Greeks loved to see strong, fit, and handsome human bodies, especially in boys and men.
 We believed that we would get on the good side of the gods if we exercised, ate right, and oiled our skin.
 As I walked to the market, I could see many young men training for the Olympic games.
 I was jealous for two reasons.
-First, it was only the rich who could afford to spend every day training for competition.
+First, it was only the rich who could afford to spend so much time training for competition.
 Second, I was short and stocky, so I knew I would never look like a Greek “god.”

 Ancient Greeks were also very interested in knowledge and learning.
 I was very fortunate to be able to study drama, science, astronomy, math and geometry.
 I continued to ask “why” throughout my studies.
 I especially enjoyed being able to debate with my teachers.
 I always asked questions about what was right and what was wrong.